GrygrFlzr/are-we-there-yet/README.md

 ```

 Point your webserver at the application.
 The method will vary based on what you're running (e.g. Apache, nginx) and is out of the scope of this README.

+Your application will be _dynamically_ generated every time you recieve a request.

 ## Wordpress HTML Widget